All clear given after suspicious package found in downtown Miami parking garage prompts street closures - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - Police have given the all clear after they spent several hours investigating a suspicious package found in a parking garage in downtown Miami.
+MIAMI (WSVN) - Police have given the all clear after they spent several hours investigating a suspicious package found in a parking garage in downtown Miami that led to street closures and prevented residents of at least one high-rise from going home.

+According to City of Miami Police, someone reported a suspicious package at 650 NE 2nd Ave., Wednesday night.

-The Miami Police Bomb Squad has arrived at the garage where the suspicious package has been located.
+The Miami Police Bomb Squad arrived at the garage where the suspicious package was located.

-Police urge the public to avoid the area and for residents who live near the garage to stay inside their homes until further notice.
+Police urged the public to avoid the area and for residents who live near the garage to stay inside their homes until further notice.

 7News captured several residents who live in the area as they stood behind caution tape and waited to be allowed to enter their homes.

+“Coming home from work, tried to get through, the street was closed,” said Kepler.

-One person told 7News they’ve been waiting for an hour to get back inside their apartment building.
+Silva told 7News she’d been waiting for an hour to get back inside her apartment building.

+“I actually, like, I live with a roommate, and she texts me, like, ’cause she was coming home a few minutes before me, and she got stuck as well,” she said.

+“[I] got the messages from the building; we had to park far away,” said Kepler.
+“Since then, everything has transpired — the fire trucks came, bomb sqaud came.
+We don’t know what’s going on.”

 The management of Bezel Apartments near the area of the police activity sent a text message to residents informing them of the investigation.